Attention Deficit Hyperactivity Disorder and Attention Deficit Disorder Treatment

 Sometimes, close friends and family will also be asked to fill out a questionnaire.
 The questionnaires could include questions about the patient’s symptoms/behaviours, when the symptoms started, where they occur, how they affect the patient’s life, how they were as a child, what the family history was, and about any impulsive behaviours.

 Sometimes the patient will be diagnosed by questionnaire or observation alone, but other times the doctor may request a combination of both.
 If the patient’s behaviour or answers line up with enough of the diagnostic criteria, they will be diagnosed.

 Treatment for ADD and ADHD

-- CBT: CBT stands for cognitive behavioral therapy and is a type of talk therapy that focuses on changing thought patterns and behaviors with small goals.
+- CBT: CBT stands for cognitive behavioural therapy and is a type of talk therapy that focuses on changing thought patterns and behaviours with small goals.
 It can be done in inpatient or outpatient therapy and individually or with a group

 - Psychoeducation: Psychoeducation is an important part of almost everyone’s treatment, no matter what other kinds of treatment they are receiving.
 The goal of psychoeducation is to educate a client on what their disorder is and the various symptoms or effects a person may experience due to the disorder

-- Behavioral Therapy: Behavioral therapy is generally done with the patient and their parents (if they are a child.)
-The goal of behavioral therapy is to address and find solutions for certain problematic behaviors that come along with ADD or ADHD
+- Behavioural Therapy: Behavioral therapy is generally done with the patient and their parents (if they are a child.)
+The goal of behavioural therapy is to address and find solutions for certain problematic behaviours that come along with ADD or ADHD

 - Parent Training: Parent training is designed to better equip parents with the tools and knowledge they need to parent a child with ADD or ADHD.
 Generally, this kind of therapy is done in a group setting of multiple different children’s parents